schubergphilis/paleofuturistic_python/docs/walkthrough.md

 Afterwards run `uv run --isolated --no-project --with paleofuturistic_python python -c "import paleofuturistic_python; print(paleofuturistic_python.hello())"` to test whether everything went OK
 (replace `paleofuturistic_python` to your project's slug).

+### Security considerations

+Note you have just bestowed great power upon GitHub.
+With great power comes...
+No wait we have something serious to say here!

+If you followed the guides linked above you will have already setup a separate GitHub env for publishing and made use of PyPI's trusted publishing.
+That's great, but it's advisable to put up an even higher fence against attacks.

+You can for example use the following settings to protect your repository from outsiders:

+- Protect at least the `main` branch and `v*` tags with rulesets; configure them to enforce updates via peer-reviewed pull requests from forks.
+- Enable "Limit to users explicitly granted read or higher access" under "Code review limits".
+- Set "Require approval for all external contributors" under "Actions permissions" -> "Approval for running fork pull request workflows from contributors".
+- Set "Read repository contents and packages permissions" (no default repo write) under "Actions permissions" -> "Workflow permissions".
+- Uncheck "Allow GitHub Actions to create and approve pull requests" under "Actions permissions" -> "Workflow permissions".
+- You could even go as far as setting "Temporary interaction limits" under "Interaction limits".

+Protecting your repository from insider threats is far harder, but this might help:

+- Set some "Required reviewers" under "Environments" -> "Deployment protection rules".
+- Cumbersome to implement, but effective: org/repo admin access only for non-personal accounts which require 4-eyes approval for assuming.

 ## Bonus: tinkering within context

 You could simply run `uv run python` and tinker away in your virtual env, but quality of life in ptpython's REPL is simply much better.